flibber-hk/HollowKnight.TrandoPlus/README.md

 ### Remove Empty Rooms
 - Variant of Room Rando that removes all rooms without checks, except for rooms required for checks in other rooms.
 - This mode is only available in unmatched room rando.
+- A log is created in the Randomizer logs folder listing the rooms which were removed.

 ### Limited Room Rando
 - Variant of Room Rando that removes many rooms at random.